leuty/eb-cosmo/README.md

 $ cp /scratch/username/eb-cosmo/env/env.daint.sh test/jenkins/env/
 ```

-As we previously installed the Cordex DyCore for GPU, update the `Options.lib.gpu` with the following content:
+As we previously installed the Cordex Dycore for GPU, update the `Options.lib.gpu` with the following content:
 ```
 # STELLA library
 STELLA   = ${EBROOTSTELLA_CRCLIM}